-When Australian stunt legend Dean Ross announced Aus Hooligan X at Bairnsdale Moto Plex on 4 November I got excited and signed up straight away, there was no way I was going to miss it.
+When Australian stunt legend Dean Ross announced Aus Hooligan X 2018 at Bairnsdale Moto Plex on 4 November I got excited and signed up straight away.

 Anyway, the beers were on ice and we had plenty of time to get setup at the track, have a chat with some of the other crews and sort out dinner in camp before nightfall.

 The next day we got up early and I took a look at the track.
 It looked really sandy and had a few holes in it.
 So, during practice, my first time on the track and first time on the bike, I took it a bit slow to get the hang of it.